jmickle1/jade/README.md

 # jade
 JMickle's Automatic Doom Editor

-Currently still in the prototyping/engine building stage, jade is intended to eventually generate levels for Doom using a modular and hackable system.
+JADE is a currently prototype-stage tool to generate doom levels with python scripts.
+The goal is to make it modular and hackable, so new generation algorithms can be created quickly and improved easily.